cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

 * Enable the Cloud Build API for the project
 * Define a bucket for the Primary GCP Project where images will be stored and imported into Cado.

-***Note - if you are importing from more than one Google project you will need to designate one of those projects as the Primary GCP Project and [create a bucket in that project](./gcp-settings.md#defining-a-bucket-for-the-primary-gcp-project) to enable collection across the multiple Google project***
+***Note - if you are importing from more than one Google project you will need to designate one of those projects as the Primary GCP Project and [create a bucket in that project](./gcp-settings.md#defining-a-bucket-for-the-primary-gcp-project) to enable collection across the multiple Google projects***

 ### Enabling the Cloud Build API for the project